christianstowers/kaggle/README.md

 # kaggle
-This repo contains materials created for learning modules and competitions from Kaggle.com.
-This is in an effort to develop skills in machine learning.
+This repo contains materials created from learning modules and competitions on Kaggle.com.
+The machine learning journey begins.